ahmmmmad11/filters/README.md

     | pagination rows
     |--------------------------------------------------------------------------
     |
-    | This value is the rows represents the default pagination size if the
+    | The `per_page` value indicates the default pagination size.
-    | rows' argument is not passed or no paginate query in the request.
+    | If the 'per_page' argument is not provided or there is no
+    | paginate query in the request, this value will be used.
     |
     */

-    'rows' => 100,
+    'per_page' => 100,
 ];
 ```